Morgan Advanced Materials (OTCMKTS:MCRUF) Lowered to “Sell” at Zacks Investment Research

-Zacks Investment Research cut shares of Morgan Advanced Materials (OTCMKTS:MCRUF – Get Rating) from a hold rating to a sell rating in a research note published on Tuesday morning, Zacks.com reports.
+Morgan Advanced Materials (OTCMKTS:MCRUF – Get Rating) was downgraded by Zacks Investment Research from a “hold” rating to a “sell” rating in a research note issued to investors on Wednesday, Zacks.com reports.

 According to Zacks, “Morgan Advanced Materials plc provides ceramic materials.
 It engaged in design and manufacture components for use in ultrasonic Accoustic Doppler Current Profilers technologies for oceanographic, waterway and waste water usage.
 Morgan Advanced Materials plc is headquartered in Windsor, the United Kingdom. “

-Separately, Berenberg Bank upgraded shares of Morgan Advanced Materials from a hold rating to a buy rating in a research report on Wednesday, January 19th.
+Separately, Berenberg Bank upgraded shares of Morgan Advanced Materials from a “hold” rating to a “buy” rating in a research note on Wednesday, January 19th.

 Morgan Advanced Materials plc operates as a materials science and application engineering company primarily the United Kingdom.
 It offers high-temperature insulating fiber, microporous, firebrick and insulating firebrick, monolithic, heat shield, fired refractory shape, and structural block insulation products; crucibles, foundry products, and furnace industries furnace ranges; and seals and bearings, as well as general pump components, such as shafts, vanes, rotors, and washers.